Werewolf: The Apocalypse – Earthblood: Reception

-The game received positive previews at E3 2019, with Paste calling it one of their favorites of the show.
-However, upon launch it received "mixed or average reviews" for the PC, PlayStation 5, and Xbox Series X versions, and "generally unfavorable reviews" for the PlayStation 4 version, according to the review aggregator Metacritic.
+Werewolf: The Apocalypse – Earthblood received positive previews at E3 2019, with Paste calling it one of their favorites of the show.
+However, upon launch the game received "mixed or average" reviews from critics for most platforms, except for the PlayStation 4 version which received "generally unfavorable" reviews, according to review aggregator website Metacritic.

 IGN gave the game a negative review saying, "Werewolf: The Apocalypse – Earthblood has decent stealth going for it, but its weak story forces you into painfully mediocre combat too often to be worthwhile."
 Destructoid liked the game's combat, but felt the mission design and stealth was repetitive, with the reviewer stating that the game felt like "around 10 to 12 hours of the exact same stealth mission".
 Eurogamer wrote that the game itself was fine, but heavily criticized the plot of the game, writing that Earthblood had "A lacklustre story and characters that are so superficial, it's hard to forge any emotional connections with any of them".
 PC Gamer enjoyed the werewolf form, liking the intensity it brought to fights, writing "Combat is rather simple—AI isn't exactly Deep Blue level, and it's a bit button-bashy—but dammit it's fun".
 PCGamesN felt that low-quality character models and environments brought the game down, while the music looped "endlessly until you clear out each section of a level".

+In a review of Werewolf: The Apocalypse – Earthblood in Black Gate, Andrew Zimmerman Jones said "Overall, it is great to see one of my favorite roleplaying games realized this completely in a video game format.
+With two kids, I am rarely the one who picks the video games or gets time in front of the Xbox, but I’ve definitely enjoyed claiming it to get a chance at this game.
+Both my kids, who have never played Werewolf as an RPG, also enjoyed the video game.
+It really has something for everyone."